cimon-io/ansible-role-systemd-service/README.md

 systemd_service_oomscoreadjust: ""
 ```

-Use next parameters to specify commands that will be executed depending on the status of your service.
+Next parameters allows you to specify commands that will be executed depending on the state of your service.
 The parameters may be used more than once or their values may include several commands.
-Multiple command lines may be concatenated in a single directive by separating them with semicolons (these semicolons must be passed as separate words).
-Lone semicolons may be escaped as '\;'.
+Multiple command lines may be concatenated in a single directive by separating them with semicolons.
 The command to execute must be an absolute path name.
 It may contain spaces, but control characters are not allowed.
 For each command the first argument must be an absolute path to an executable.
 An empty string will reset the list of commands specified before for the parameter.

 ```yaml
 # Commands that are executed when this service is started